Varun Agarwal: Author

 How I Braved Anu Aunty and Co-Founded a Million Dollar Company was rolled out in 2012 by Rupa publishers and is a national bestseller.
 ‘How I Braved Anu Aunty & Co-founded A Million Dollar Company’ had already hit the number 5 spot on the Amazon India bestsellers list.

-Music Video
+Music video

 He has teamed up with a Bangalore-based stand-up comedian Sanjay Manaktala to make a music video called ‘Anu Aunty, Engineering Anthem’ based on his book.
 This video, which went viral, was featured on The Enthu Cutlets, a channel promoted by Varun in 2014 to showcase Bengaluru's comedians.

 The Movie

-Siddarth Roy Kapur and Ronnie Screwvala will be making a movie which is an adaptation of Varun's book ‘How I Braved Anu Aunty and Co-founded A Million Dollar Company’.
+Siddharth Roy Kapur and Ronnie Screwvala will be making a movie named Tumse Na Ho Payega, which is an adaptation of Varun's book ‘How I Braved Anu Aunty and Co-founded A Million Dollar Company’.
 Nitesh Tiwari, who directed the Bollywood movie Dangal, is working on this new film.